-Bioenergy with carbon capture use and storage (BECCS)
+Bioenergy with carbon capture use and storage (BECCS) and negative emissions

 We began to pilot the first bioenergy carbon capture and storage (BECCS) project of its kind in Europe at Drax Power Station in October 2018.